sdmix/itsmattallen.co.uk/blog/_posts/2013-04-09-a-fresh-start.md

 <div class="wrapper spacer2">
     <p>So for those who have been here before and followed my old tumblr based portfolio
     and blog, some things will be similar.
-You'll notice however I've given my personal brand a nice kickstart and have written myself some style guidelines which I intend to write a blog post on in the future.
+You'll notice however I've given my personal brand a nice kickstart and have written myself some style guidelines, I intend to write a blog post on in the future.
 I've now got full power over my code, so I'm hoping that the site is feeling snappier and more responsive.
 Speaking of which, you can view this site on all your devices and screen sizes, go ahead, grab the corner of